Associate Head of Finance and Operations Jane Davis shares a look inside her time at Archer

 Jane Davis uses her computer to work in her office, room 129.
 Davis is the associate head of finance and operations and has been at Archer for 14 years.
 “Ms. Davis has a fiery and passionate commitment to ethics and justice,” Pavliscak said.
 “She is a balance of prudent financial stewardship and this feisty, politically active dog rescuer.
 That’s Ms. Davis.”

-By Sydney Tilles, Senior Reporter
+By Sydney Tilles, Outreach Editor

 With back-to-back meetings with directors, speaking with lateral partners and convening with the senior administration team, Jane Davis ensures Archer runs smoothly.
 Davis has been at Archer for 14 years, and she is the associate head of finance and operations.
 She oversees finance, accounting, human resources, technology, facilities, safety and security and is in charge of allocating financial aid.